Day 0: LA to Lordsburg

 April 28 // 25 miles

 I could tell that today was not going to be my day when I woke up to what I thought was a flood of snot but was actually blood pouring out of my nose.
-I’ve joined the boys in falling victim to the New Mexico nosebleeds.
+I’ve joined the boys in falling victim to the New Mexico nosebleeds, Kevin and Jake have each had two already.
 Sacrificed my orange bandana and tried not to get any drops on my new sleeping bag.
 The sun was just starting to peek up over the horizon, and Kevin, woken by my rustling, decided it was time to get going.
 Grabbed a couple of breakfast pizza slices and said goodbye to Eli, fighting the urge to ask for an air conditioned ride back to town and book the first flight home.

 Worst morning start so far, the blisters on the balls of my feet made every step painful.
 I know this is a rite of passage for thru hiking and that they’ll callous up soon but man there is nothing more miserable than walking on blisters and knowing it’s only going to get worse the more miles you do.